TelegramMessenger/Telegram-iOS/docs/HowTo-Upload-Symbols-template.md

 ## Mac Desktop Uploader

 As an alternative, you can use our [HockeyApp for Mac](http://hockeyapp.net/releases/mac/) app to upload the complete archive in one step.

+Also check out the guide on [how to upload to HockeyApp from Mac OS X](http://support.hockeyapp.net/kb/client-integration-ios-mac-os-x/how-to-upload-to-hockeyapp-from-mac-os-x).